stephanieleroux/my-doc-online/source/build_documentation.md

 exclude_patterns = ['_build', 'Thumbs.db', '.DS_Store']
 ```

-* The extension 'myst_parser' and the `source_suffix` list is not necessary but it can be used to unable markdown format and latex equations within the documentation. `myst_enable_extensions = ["dollarmath", "amsmath"]` is also needed in that case.
+* The extension 'myst_parser' and the `source_suffix` list is not necessary but it can be used to switch on markdown format and latex equations within the documentation. `myst_enable_extensions = ["dollarmath", "amsmath"]` is also needed in that case.

 ### 1.4 Set up the index.rst file